 Secondly, begin any activity or project with the end in mind.

 If you’re going to put the time and effort into an activity, ask yourself, is it really what I want to do?
-If the benefit of time management is the quality of life we get from the time we invest, begin any task with the end in mind.
+What if the real benefit of time management is the quality of life we get from the time we invest.
+If that’s true, then it’s best to begin any task with the end in mind.